Arthur George Hooper

-Arthur George Hooper (30 January 1857 – 28 April 1940) was a British Liberal Party politician.
+Arthur George Hooper (30 January 1857 – 28 April 1940) was a British solicitor and Member of Parliament for Dudley for the Liberal Party (1906-1910).

 Background

-Hooper was a son of George Freeman Hooper and Sarah Pitt.
-He married Fanny Shillito of Birmingham.
-He was a Congregationalist.
+Arthur George Hooper was born on 30 January 1857.
+He was the son of George Freeman Hooper and Sarah Pitt.
+He married Fanny Shillito of Birmingham who was daughter of the Reverend Joseph Shillito.
+He first was a partner in the firm of Dudley-based solicitors, Hooper & Fairbairn, then serving on Dudley Town Council.
 He played cricket for Dudley Cricket Club from 1888 to 1892.
+Hooper was a Congregationalist.

 Career

-He first was a partner in the firm of Dudley-based solicitors, Hooper & Fairbairn, then serving on Dudley Town Council.
-He sat as Liberal MP for Dudley from 1906 to 1910.
-He first stood for parliament at the 1906 General Election when he gained Dudley from the Conservatives.
+Hooper sat as Liberal MP for Dudley from 1906 to 1910.
+He first stood for parliament at the 1906 General Election when he gained Dudley from the Conservatives after the incumbent MP, Brooke Robinson, had decided not to stand for health reasons.